alexjoybc/me/README.md

 ## Summary

 Accomplished Lead Software Developer specialized in web development, integration and micro services, I have experience in the full life cycle of the software development process and devops practices.
-I enjoy mentoring teams and always look forward to improve code quality standards.
+I enjoy mentoring teams and always look forward to improving code quality standards.

 ## Skills